 The Family Tree Maker program, which had TreeSync connectivity with Ancestry trees, is now owned by Software MacKiev.
-Ancestry was originally due to stop support for TreeSync at the end of 2016, but the final announcement came on 20th March 2017, when Ancestry and Software MacKiev said that it would stop functioning on 29th March (which it did, midnight Ancestry/Utah time).
+Ancestry was originally due to stop support for TreeSync at the end of 2016, but the final announcement came on 20th March 2017, when Ancestry and Software MacKiev said that it would stop functioning on 29th March (which it did).

-The long-standing Ancestry search, record merge, and hints functions also stops working for versions before FTM 2017 (see bullet point 4 of the MacKiev announcement).
-Originally this was to be 29th March as well, but at the last minute Ancestry agreed not to switch off these ‘non-sync’ items until the new FamilySync/FTM 2017 is operational.
+The long-standing Ancestry search, record merge, and hints functions have also stopped working for versions before FTM 2017 – see bullet point 4 of the MacKiev announcement.
+(Originally this was to be 29th March as well, but at the last minute Ancestry agreed not to switch off these ‘non-sync’ items until the new FamilySync/FTM 2017 became operational.)

 Re version 2014.1 changes, MacKiev’s boss says (in a Facebook post 9th Jan 2017): “We have not actually touched anything to do with syncing itself in our update work.
 Syncing algorithms remain exactly as they were in Ancestry times. … The update is almost entirely about improvements in stability, performance and security.”

 Software MacKiev’s replacement FamilySync facility is a key feature of the FTM 2017 edition, due for release 31/3/17 and finally out in July 2017.
 See our FTM 2017 page for what else is new to this version, and differences in how FTM works with Ancestry.